2017 Summer Sessions Registration Information

 Official transcripts showing all course work completed at the University of Delaware may be obtained by submitting a request via your UDSIS online access as

-There is a $9.25 charge for each Official transcript.
-Transcripts with Summer grades will not be available until August 27.
+There is a charge for each Official transcript ($9.25 at the time of this publication).
+Transcripts with Summer grades will not be available until August 24.

 Students may also view their "unofficial" transcript on the web at